 Describe the:

 Zoning/land use.
 R-5 residential.
+One unit per five acres.

 Shoreline Master Plan designation. n/a

 Portion of site within 100-year floodplain.
 Approximately one acre.

 Portion of site within designated floodway. n/a

 Explain why federal, state, and local regulations are insufficient to protect the property from degradation.
 While there are setback requirements, residential development of this steep property could easily result in erosion and contamination from fertilizers and pesticides.